-Kick off a festive soirée with concoctions of your own invention.
-You can't go wrong with The Field's pick of the best Christmas cocktails.
-Raid the drinks cupboard and fill the glasses, darkly
+Christmas calls for festive concotions of your own invention.
+Follow The Field's pick of the best Christmas cocktails, raid the drinks cupboard and fill the glasses, darkly

 THE FIELD’S FAVOURITE COCKTAILS

 British summertime is a glass of Pimm’s filled with mint and fruit, but don’t let the bottle gather dust over winter.
 Try The Field’s homemade Christmas Pimm’s for your new favourite festive tipple.
 To really impress, make it with homemade Pimm’s – it’s stronger than the shop-bought stuff.
 Or if you would rather plump for a treat from the hedgerow, try our elderberry vodka.